Ford M5OD truck trans info

 The 1989-1995 Thunderbird SC and global 2006-2011 Mazda BT50 / Ford Ranger & 2007-2010 Everest w/ diesel use variants of the Mazda R1 but with a shifter mounted to the tailhousing rather than on the lid.
 We are interested in developing a shifter for the BT50; if you are interested, email us.

 This page is primarily to discuss the shifter aspects between the North American truck models.
 The easiest way to differentiate an R1 from an R2 is by shifter position on the lid.
 For the R1, the shifter is located near the rear of the lid.
 For the R2, the shifter is located near the middle of the lid.
 The lid is not is the only difference, just the most obvious; in fact they share few common parts and within each model even there are significant changes every few years that make swapping difficult.
-But as far as the shifter is concerned, luckily we can simplify; there is an early and late version of each model defined by stock shifter stub length:
+But as far as the shifter is concerned, luckily we can simplify; there is an early and late version of each model defined by distance from stub tip to flange gasket:

 |Model||Years||Stock stub length (overall)||Projection below gasket|